Be Here For Our ‘Wilder’ Cultural Events...

 Open Memorial Day – Labor Day 9AM – 7PM

-Laura Ingalls Wilder Pageant » Presents “The Long Winter”
+Laura Ingalls Wilder Pageant » Presents “The Little House on the Prairie”

-This is your opportunity to ‘Experience the ‘Wilder’ life this Summer!
+This is your opportunity to ‘Experience the ‘Wilder’ life next Summer!

 The Laura Ingalls Wilder Pageant is set on the open prairie just southeast of De Smet.
 On a nearby hill, the cottonwoods that Pa planted rattle their leaves in the evening breeze.
 A meadowlark often sings its song perched on a nearby wire fence.
 Horse- drawn wagons give visitors rides around the pageant grounds.

-The Laura Ingalls Wilder Pageant id 45 years old and is presented by a volunteer cast and crew.
+The Laura Ingalls Wilder Pageant is over 45 years old and is presented by a volunteer cast and crew.
 It takes dedication and many volunteers to put the pageant on the stage year after year.

-This year's director is a local girl, Laurie (Cramer) Husman, now of Houston, Texas.
+Last year's director was a local girl, Laurie (Cramer) Husman, now of Houston, Texas.
 She is a pageant veteran who has filled various roles, including Laura.
-Husamn is a SDSU and USD graduate, who is employed at the theater in Houston.
+Husman is a SDSU and USD graduate, who is employed at the theater in Houston.

 Gates open at 6:00 PM & Show begins at 8:00 PM.